xot/ElectraOne/DOCUMENTATION.md

 - '-' refers to an unused slot.
 - 'X refers to a 'shadow' CC occupied because of an earlier 14bit CC control.
 - The number after a parameter name is the track  offset (relative to the first track being controlled), see table below.
-- '-' refers to an unused slot.
-- 'X refers to a 'shadow' CC occupied because of an earlier 14bit CC control.

 ### Tracks

-Five tracks are simultaneously controlled through MIDI channel, ```MIDI_TRACKS_CHANNEL```, with the following CC parameter assignments.
+Five tracks (each with an optional ChannelEq device) are simultaneously controlled through MIDI channel, ```MIDI_TRACKS_CHANNEL```, with the following CC parameter assignments.

 |  CC | Controls   |            |            |            |            |
 |----:|:-----------|:-----------|:-----------|:-----------|:-----------|